Ray Blackman: Playing career

 In 1991, Blackman started on the wing in the North Queensland Marlins side that defeated the Central Queensland Comets in the Grand Final of the Winfield State League, scoring a try.
-In 1992, he scored two tries for the Marlins, re-named the Northern Division, in their Grand Final loss to the Brisbane Capitols.
+In 1992, he scored two tries for the Marlins, renamed the Northern Division, in their Grand Final loss to the Brisbane Capitols.

-In Round 19 of the 1995 ARL season, Blackman made his first grade debut for the North Queensland Cowboys in a 22-6 loss to the South Queensland Crushers.
+In Round 19 of the 1995 ARL season, Blackman made his first grade debut for the North Queensland Cowboys in a 22–6 loss to the South Queensland Crushers.
 In his first (and only) season with the Cowboys, Blackman started three games on the wing, scoring one try.